On the combination of graph data for assessing thin-file borrowers' creditworthiness: Results and Discussion

-The previous sections showed that our approach allows us to enhance the discrimination power of our benchmark in terms of AUC and KS.
-By incorporating the graph data through the graph representation learning methods, this increase is even more significant.
-Now we are interested in knowing the contribution of each of these methods.
+The previous sections have shown that our approach allows us to enhance the discrimination power of our benchmark in terms of AUC and KS.
+Through the incorporation of the graph data by means of the GRL methods, this increase is even more significant.
+Now, we are interested in discovering the contribution of each of these methods.
 The performance comparison between the A+B+C+D+E feature set and each method by itself is shown in Tables \ref{table:BLEND_AUC} and \ref{table:BLEND_KS}, for AUC and KS respectively; we marked as * those comparisons with no statistically significant differences.
-In each table, the results are presented for each credit scoring scenario and the comparison using $X_{EgoNet}$ (A + B + D) and $X_{GNN,N2V}$ (A + B + E) features; In both cases, the models trained with the $X_{NodeStats}$ features are also included.
+In each table, the results are presented for each credit scoring scenario and the comparison using the $X_{EgoNet}$ (A + B + D) and $X_{GNN,N2V}$ (A + B + E) features; In both cases, the models trained with the $X_{NodeStats}$ features are also included.

-The results show that combining the graph representation learning methods always generates better or similar results than using each method independently.
-The equal performance is only obtained for the Business Application Credit Score, where the only statistically significant increase, in AUC terms, occurs when using the $ X_{GNN,N2V}$ features.
-However, it does not produce an increment compared to using only the $X_{EgoNet}$ features.
-On the other hand, in all other scenarios, the graph representation learning combination generates statistically significant increments, independent of the method used and whether or not the $X_{NodeStats}$ features are incorporated.
-In this way, our approach allows us to increase the discriminatory power for creditworthiness assessment, generate more accurate models, and use graph data better through a framework that combines multiple methods of graph representation learning.
+The results show that combining the GRL methods always generates better or similar results than using each method independently.
+An equal performance is only obtained for the Business Application Credit Score, where the only statistically significant increase, in AUC terms, occurs when using the $ X_{GNN,N2V}$ features.
+However, this feature subset does not produce an increment compared to using only the $X_{EgoNet}$ features.
+On the other hand, in all other scenarios, the GRL combination generates statistically significant increments, independent of the method used and whether or not the $X_{NodeStats}$ features are incorporated.
+In this way, our approach allows us to increase discriminatory power in assessing creditworthiness, generate more accurate models, and use graph data better through a framework that combines multiple methods of GRL.